Chocolate Babka

 Sweet and rich, this Chocolate Babka has the texture of a cinnamon roll with a decadent chocolate filling.
-This is a showstopper bread recipe to share with friends and enjoy with a cup of coffee or tea.
-Step by step photos and a video are included for more visual help!
+This is a showstopper bread recipe that I love sharing with friends and family, along with a cup of coffee or tea.
+It takes a bit of time to prepare this luxurious loaf, but I guarantee you’ll be glad you did.

 Chocolate Babka Recipe